organizedanvrchy/CodePath/TIP103/Week 9 - Dynamic Programming/README.md

 print(fibonacci(10))
 ```

+#### Advantages
+- Easier to implement for problems where recursion naturally fits (e.g., tree traversal).
+- Can handle irregular or non-linear sub-problem dependencies effectively.

+#### Disadvantages
+- Higher memory usage due to recursive stack calls.
+- Slower compared to bottom-up approaches if the problem has significant overlapping sub-problems and a high recursion depth.
+It starts solving the problem from the top (main problem) and breaks it into smaller sub-problems.

 ### Bottom-Up Approach
 This approach solves all sub-problems iteratively, starting from the smallest, and uses their solutions to build up solutions to larger sub-problems.